An Approach to Causal Inference over Stochastic Networks: Estimation and Identifying Assumptions

+MRF models can be seen as the ERNM conditional on the network in Equation (\ref{eq:ERNM_to_MRF}), and ERGMs the ERNM conditional on the nodal attributes.
+The normalising for the conditional distribution constant for the MRF is written \(c(\theta,\mathscr{N}(a),a)\) to reflect summing over the restricted space \citep{fellows2012}.

+For example a typical MRF model on a network with treatment effect, outcome homophily as well as outcome and treatment neighbour effects can be written as:

+The full ERNM, however, is permitted to include terms typically included to account for common social phenomenon, e.g.~social transitivity - the tendency for edges to complete triangles of edges, or social popularity - the tendency for some nodes to have many more connection than others.
+For example the number of edges, triangles, two-stars and three-stars may used.
+A typical ERNM model which in addition the the MRF terms in equation \ref{eq:MRF_example} accounts for transitivity, and centralisation with triangles and two-stars can be written as:

-\cite{tchetgen2020} and \cite{ogburn2020_causal} utilized Markov random field models with coding or pseudo likelihood estimators to power a Gibbs sampling procedure, from which they estimated causal effects of treatment in situations where the observed data treatment was permitted to be affected by covariates. \cite{toulis2013} allowed for edge uncertainty utilizing a Poisson edge model, and a linear outcome model.
-We note that such a model does not account for the dependent nature of tie formation usually observed in real social processes.
+\cite{tchetgen2020} utilized Markov random field (MRF) models with coding or pseudo likelihood estimators to power a Gibbs sampling procedure, from which they estimated causal effects of treatment in situations where a single network was observed and the observed data treatment was permitted to be affected by covariates.
+It is not clear why modern MCMC methods were not used, as pseudo likelihood methods are known to have undesirable properties \citep{vanDuijn2009}. \cite{ogburn2020_causal} gave an example with parameters estimated from multiple observations from a MRF using the to ``maximize penalized node-conditional likelihoods''.

+\cite{fellows2012} extended extensive work on MCMC MLE estimation for ERGM \citep{Snijders2002,Hunter2006} to ERNM.
+However following the Bayesian paradigm and we simulate from the posterior distribution of the missing potential outcomes conditional on the observed data.
+This accounts for uncertainty in a theoretically consistent manner \cite{ohagan1993}, and removes the need for asymptotic assumptions on the node set which are unrealistic, or bootstrapping \cite{efron1979} as in \cite{ogburn2020_causal}.

+\cite{toulis2013} also followed this paradigm, allowing for edge uncertainty with a Poisson edge model, and a linear outcome model.
+We note that their model does not account for the dyad dependent nature of real social processes, which is perhaps the most important feature of social network data.

+We note that sampling from the posterior distribution of an ERNM is non-trivial, details are contained in the supplement, which require the use of a the exchange algorithm for so called doubly intractable distributions \citep{Murray2006}.

 With a suitably simple MRF model with a fixed network or a separable network and outcome model, the causal effects can usually be computed directly from the realized parameter values.
 For an ERNM this is not the case.
-The missing potential outcomes can be derived from complete network simulations as follows, yielding the causal estimands:

-where \(Y_{miss,i}(A_j,Y_j)\) is the unobserved potential outcome for the \(i^{th}\) node realized in \(j^{th}\) of \(M\) networks which are simulated from the posterior distribution.
-Note that when a network simulation does not result in the neighbourhood treatment of interest for node \(i\) the potential outcome is omitted in the sum and the averaging denominator reduced correspondingly.
+Noting that, in full generality, each of the nodal potential outcomes depends on the whole network and all other nodal potential outcomes.
+The equilibrium distribution of a missing binary potential outcome for node \(i\) can be written: